heitorsilva/vagrant-moodlebox/README.md

 ```

 **ATTENTION**
-If you run Vagrant on a Unix-like operating system, it's possible that it will ask a password every time you do vagrant up or vagrant halt.
+If you run Vagrant on a Unix-like operating system, it's possible that it will ask a password every time you do `vagrant up` or `vagrant halt`.
 This password will be the one from the user that has the right to run sudo commands.
 In case you want Vagrant to never ask for a password again when using the mentioned commands, you must add one line in the sudoers file.
 ```